 PUBLISHERS OF LITERARY FICTION SINCE 1983

-First published on the eve of the First World War, Keyserling's masterpiece offers a vivid portrait of a social world on the verge of dissolution.
+First published on the eve of the First World War, Keyserling's masterpiece offers a vivid portrait of a society on the verge of dissolution.

 Gary Miller's new translation will find a new generation of readers for this neglected German classic.